Lima-X/Win32.Nebula/README.md

 # Build Instructions
 ## Building the Excutable:
 - Build all Second Stage Dependencies
-- Generate Wrap Key using _riftTool with /gk
+- Generate Wrap Key using _riftutl with /gk
-- Encrypt Dependencies using _riftTool with /ec
+- Encrypt Dependencies using _riftutl with /ec
 - Build _rift
-- Patch _rift using _riftTool with /pa\
+- Patch _rift using _riftutl with /pa\
   (this will finalize the Application by patching in the proper md5's)

 ## Embedding encrypted Strings:
-- Generate Key using _riftTool with /gk
+- Generate Key using _riftutl with /gk
 - Embed the exported Base64 Key in the sourcecode
-- Encrypt and Encode all strings using _riftTool with /ec\
+- Encrypt and Encode all strings using _riftutl with /ec\
   and embed the encoded strings in the source

 # Style/Naming Convention